-I only spoke English until I was 21.
-I nearly failed German in school, and I lived in Spain for 6 months without being able to learn the language—because I was doing it wrong.
+I spoke only English until I was 21.
+I nearly failed German in school, and I lived in Spain for six months without being able to learn the language — because I was doing it wrong.
 Fast forward to now: I speak around a dozen languages and counting, and it’s because I make my study hours work for me, practice speaking the language right away, and don’t waste my time studying what I won’t need.
 Even with just the basics in a language, I’ve had amazing experiences, like receiving my Chinese name on a train in the middle of China…just because I understood the question, “What’s your name?”

 Here are four steps to basic fluency:

 A huge mistake many people make is trying to take on too much at once.
 Having high goals and wanting to become fluent in a language, or even mastering it someday, is a noble goal, but this isn’t going to help you right now with your looming travel plans.